 GUIDs follow the structure defined in RFC4122.
 So, as defined in RFC4122, GUID has five versions.
 I have noted down below the serial number of version and the heart of that version that uniquely defines it.
 If you want to learn more about the versions, please refer to the RFC4122 documents.

 Version 2: Uses DCE Security.
 It should be noted that this version is not defined in the RFC4122 document.
 It is considered to be sub-part of version 1 since it has some minor changes in the first four bytes of the GUID.
 But it is commonly referred to as version 2.

 Version 3: Uses MD5 hash and namespace in the generation.

 Version 4: Generates random digits to create a GUID except for 6 bits which are specific to version and variant bits.

 Version 5: Uses SHA-1 hash and namespace in the generation.
 Similar to version 3 except the hashing algorithm.

-Let us now see the structure of GUID to know how does GUID look like and the meaning of different parts of GUID.
+Let us now see the structure of GUID to know how does it look like and the meaning of different parts of GUID.

 Structure of GUID

 Structure of a GUID is straightforward simple and very easy to generate.
 GUID is a 128-bit combination.
-The basic skeleton structure of a GUID is:
+The basic skeleton structure is as follows:

 For example, if I take a GUID 6405028a-5b3b-447e-bcb0-8c3a6368497a, then according to the structure given above, it is version 4 (marked in bold).
 You can use online tools to generate a GUID (Refer here)or you can also generate yourself.
 It will be out of the scope of this course to teach how to do that.